tremor-rs/tremor-www-docs/course/overview/index.md

 Tremor has good UX.
 It doesnt <b>SUX</b> in many ways:

-- It doesn't barf stacktraces
+- Define core processing logic in a proper language with editor support (no YAML!)
-- It doesn't barf nested stacktraces
+- Informative errors -- doesn't barf stacktraces
-- You don't program it in YAML ( not 100% true yet )
-- Tremor won't panic in production
-- Tremor is built in a safe programming language ( mostly )
+- Won't panic in production.
+Built in a [safe programming language](https://www.rust-lang.org/) ( mostly )
+- Out-of-the-box support for multiple data sources
+- Reusable building blocks that can be composed flexibly for need at hand

+---

+## Productivity

+Tremor replaces an eclectic range of in-house, commercial off the shelf and open source tools with a single, easier to operate solution designed for very high usability in at scale production environments

+---

+## Reliability

+Tremor is in continuous production for 2 years, with expanding use cases that span logging, metrics, data technologies, kubernetes and search tech domains with a small core development team.
+Tremor has never had a serious incident in production.

 >>>